Track videos and their performance to optimize your marketing collateral strategy.

-April 24, 2005, was an important day in the history of video marketing.
-YouTube co-founder, Jawed Karim, uploaded its first video titled Me at the zoo, which garnered 66 million views and 2 million comments.
+On April 24, 2005, YouTube co-founder Jawed Karim uploaded the first video titled Me at the zoo, which has garnered 69 million views and 2 million comments.

 Talk about content engagement, eh?

-If you don't have a video for your business, chances are you aren't giving enough outlets to spread your brand’s message.
-For sales and marketing teams, videos are an essential piece of their marketing collateral that convinces prospects faster than anything else.
+If you don't have a video for your business, the chances are that you are not giving enough outlets for your brand’s message.
+For sales and marketing teams, videos are an essential piece of their marketing collateral.

 In simple terms, video content ROI is the net of returns it generates and cost, entirely divided by the cost of producing it.